 Melissa Schneider is a psychotherapist who earned her Masters of Counseling degree from Marquette University and Bachelor of Arts degree from UW-Eau Claire.
 She has specialized training, experience and expertise in treating eating disorders, body image concerns, anxiety disorders and obsessive compulsive disorder in multiple levels of care including private practice, intensive outpatient programming and residential treatment facilities.
 Melissa enjoys working with young adults who also struggle with depression, life transitions, relationship difficulties and adjustment concerns.
 She offers a highly individualized approach tailored to meet each person’s needs and provides a supportive environment that promotes insight and growth.
 Melissa practices from a cognitive and dialectical behavior therapy model that is solution focused and highlights an individual's unique strengths.

 Michael Zebrowski, Psy.D. - Licensed Psychologist

-Dr. Mike Zebrowski is a Marquette alum who later received his Master's degree from Duquesne University and his Doctorate from the Illinois School of Professional Psychology.
-He has been at MU for 20 years and the Director since 2004.
-Mike is well versed in working with mental health disorders with the college population, especially anxiety and depression. he has a special interest in working with students who are having trouble connecting with others or those with complicated mental health issues.
+Director Dr. Mike Zebrowski is a Marquette alum who later received his Master's degree from Duquesne University and his Doctorate from the Illinois School of Professional Psychology.
+He has been at MU for over 20 years and the Director since 2004.
+Mike is well versed in working with mental health disorders with the college population, especially anxiety and depression.
+He has a special interest in working with students who are having trouble connecting with others or those with complicated mental health issues.
+He also is interested in the development and understanding of social and cultural identities such as those related to race, ethnicity and sexual orientation.
 Mike uses a combination of insight, practical cognitive and behavioral strategies and supportive counseling to help student to be more successful.
-He is a big fan of Milwaukee and enjoys hearing about classic and new events in town.